manips-sai-org/OpenSai/README.md

 ## Interacting with the controller using Redis and Python

 It is possible to interact with the controllers and simulation directly via Redis, without going through the webui.
 The redis values are string, and use json representation for vectors/arrays and complex data structures.
 The redis keys are decomposed in namespaces.
-The default namespace prefix is `sai::interfaces::` if not specified in the config file.
-In all SAI examples, the prefix will be `sai::`.
+The default namespace prefix is `sai::` if not specified in the config file.
+In all OpenSai examples and tutorials, the prefix will be `opensai::`.
 The redis keys are then constructed using the names of the robots or objects, the controller names, task names and finally the specific key.
 For example, the key to change the gains of the task named `joint_task` in the controller named `cartesian_controller` for the robot `Panda` will be `sai::controller::Panda::cartesian_controller::joint_task::kp`.
 You can open a redis client in terminal to look at the redis keys and get their value to print using the `get` command in order to examine them.
 You can also set a key with the `set` command.
 After running the main example, open a new terminal and:
 ```
 redis-cli
 127.0.0.1:6379> keys *
- 1) "sai::controllers::Panda::joint_controller::joint_task::gains_safety_checks_enabled"
+ 1) "opensai::controllers::Panda::joint_controller::joint_task::gains_safety_checks_enabled"
- 2) "sai::controllers::Panda::cartesian_controller::joint_task::otg_max_acceleration"
+ 2) "opensai::controllers::Panda::cartesian_controller::joint_task::otg_max_acceleration"
- 3) "sai::controllers::Panda::cartesian_controller::joint_task::otg_max_velocity"
+ 3) "opensai::controllers::Panda::cartesian_controller::joint_task::otg_max_velocity"
- 4) "sai::controllers::Panda::joint_controller::joint_task::kp"
+ 4) "opensai::controllers::Panda::joint_controller::joint_task::kp"
  ...
  127.0.0.1:6379> get sai::sensors::Panda::joint_positions
 "[0.000000,-0.436332,-0.000000,-2.356195,0.000000,1.832597,-0.000000]"
 ```
 See the documentation section for the links to a complete description of all the redis keys published or listened to by the controllers.

 In particular, it is very easy to use python scripts to create state machine and interact with the controllers using redis.
 The python_examples folder contains some examples.
-You can try the `panda_left_right.py` example that will move the robot end effector from left to right. first, launch the SAI main program with the default config
+You can try the `panda_left_right.py` example that will move the robot end effector from left to right. first, launch the OpenSai main program with the default config
 ```
 sh scripts/launch.sh
 ```